 Welcome to NaturalPagans!

 We are a group of Pagan bloggers who come from a variety of backgrounds, but who all practice a naturalistic approach to our spirituality.
 We celebrate the natural world in our paths, both through scientific evidence and through our personal relationships to the land.
 Moreover, we emphasize natural causes rather than supernatural ones in our paths, and adopt a healthy skepticism when we approach such topics as deities, spirits, and magic.
+Please consult the FAQ for more details.

 While we may differ from other Pagans regarding the supernatural and related topics, we are just one of many vibrant and varied paths under the Pagan umbrella.
 We invite all pagans to join us in our efforts toward creating a just, healthy and sustainable world for future generations, using evidence-based solutions.